Do I Have to Pass My Theory Test Before Learning to Drive?

 With Collingwood Learner Driver Insurance you can get that extra driving practice in your own car, or in a friend or family member’s car, with no risk to their policy.
 You can get insurance as a named driver, or get your own Learner Driver policy.
 Your own policy means that if you have an accident and you had to make a claim you wouldn’t endanger the vehicle owners No Claims Discount.
-Also, our Annual cover can start from as little as 64p/day*.

 Providing there have been no accidents or incidents you have the opportunity to earn 1 years accelerated No Claims Bonus.
 This means, Collingwood will issue 1 years No Claims Bonus which can be accrued in 10 months rather than 12*.
+This accelerated No Claims Bonus is particularly beneficial for learners looking to reduce future premiums once they transition to a full licence.
+By starting with learner insurance early, drivers can potentially save money while gaining valuable driving experience.

 Before you start to learn outside of a driving instructor’s car it’s important to understand that there are a few rules you must follow to stay on the right side of the law.

 First, you will need your provisional licence, without that you will not be allowed to get behind the wheel of any car.
 If you don’t have a provisional already, head to the DVLA now to apply for your provisional licence.
 Next, you will need to apply some L plates, or D plates if you’re in Wales.
 Make sure you have one on the front and one on the back, that they are clearly visible and don’t obstruct your view.
+The last rule is that until you have passed your practical driving test you must always have a supervising driver with you.
+You cannot, under any circumstances, drive alone.

 There are four points to remember here, including: